 Explore Your Medicare Supplement Plan Options

 One of the best things Medicare did from the very beginning is to lay out a simple, standardized system for gap coverage.
-Currently, there are 10 standardized plans on the market, identified by the letters A through N. The benefit, and what makes Medicare supplement so easy, is that Plan A from Aetna is exactly the same as Plan A from Humana, or any other carrier.
+Currently, there are 10 standardized plans on the market, identified by the letters A through N. The benefit, and what makes Medicare supplements easier than Medicare Advantage, is that Plan A from Aetna is exactly the same as Plan A from Humana, or any other carrier.

 The lettered plan system makes shopping super simple.
 As a consumer, all you have to do is figure out the coverage you need, then go price shopping.
 This simplicity is nowhere to be found in Medicare Advantage plans, which truly take an expert to figure out.